Learn what a work breakdown structure (WBS) is, when it's used, types of WBS, and how to use this project management tool.

 A risk category would be something like cost, schedule, quality, or scope.
 Risk subcategories would be more specific risk types within each category.
 For example, under cost risks, you might have subcategories like labor rates, material costs, or budget overruns.

-A cost breakdown structure (CBS) shows the estimated cost of each element of the project.
-For example, the cost of a website is made up of hosting, programming, design, and content creation.
+A cost breakdown structure (CBS) shows the estimated cost of each project element.
+For example, the cost of a website includes hosting, programming, design, and content creation.
 The CBS makes it easier to estimate a project budget and control costs.

 An organizational breakdown structure (OBS) shows how roles are assigned within an organization.
 For example, a medium-sized online business might have a chief technology officer, chief operating officer, chief executive officer, and other roles, each with different responsibilities.